LeoMobileDeveloper/ios-developer-tools/README.md

 - [xctool](https://github.com/facebook/xctool) An extension for Apple's xcodebuild that makes it easier to test iOS and macOS apps.
 - [synx](https://github.com/venmo/synx) A command-line tool that reorganizes your Xcode project folder to match your Xcode groups
-- [Kin](https://github.com/Karumi/Kin) Simple PBXProj Verifier (If you has problem to git merge the project.pbxproj file)
+- [Kin](https://github.com/Karumi/Kin) Simple PBXProj Verifier (If you has problem to git merge the project.pbxproj file) tmux is a "terminal multiplexer", it enables a number of terminals (or windows) to be accessed and controlled from a single terminal.
+- [tmux](https://github.com/tmux/tmux) tmux is a "terminal multiplexer", it enables a number of terminals (or windows) to be accessed and controlled from a single terminal.

 ## DEBUG
 - [chisel](https://github.com/facebook/chisel) Chisel is a collection of LLDB commands to assist debugging iOS apps.